q2a/q2a.github.io/addons/index.md

 ### Integration with other products

+*   [AddThis Social Sharing](https://github.com/PublicityPort/q2a-social-share-plugin) by [Publicity Port](https://publicityport.com/).
+Shows a pop-up message to encourage users to share their questions using the [AddThis](http://www.addthis.com) sharing widget.
 *   [Ajax Chat](https://github.com/arjunsuresh/chat) by [Arjun](http://gateoverflow.in/user/Arjun).
 Adds a sidebar widget and a page showing AJAX chat which is responsive and also has a log page for searching across old chats.
 There is a separate chat room for each category of Q2A.
 *   [Amazon SES Email](https://github.com/fauguste/qa-mail-ses) by Frédéric AUGUSTE.
 Sends outgoing emails through [Amazon SES](http://aws.amazon.com/ses/) (Simple Email Service) rather than SMTP.
 *   [BuddyPress Integration](https://github.com/NoahY/q2a-buddypress) by [NoahY](http://www.question2answer.org/qa/user/NoahY).
 Basic integration with the [BuddyPress](http://buddypress.org/) social networking plugin for [WordPress](http://wordpress.org/).